AdiK5050/AdvCalculator_Java/README.md

 # AdvCalculator_Java
 This calculator processes on multiple inputs.
-This will evaluate expressions as well in the upcoming commits.
+This can take expression inputs and evaluate them using BODMAS rule which in Programming terms we call PEMDAS.
+Also, this is my first project I have worked on in a wide-ranging aspects.